ISISComputingGroup/ibex_developers_manual/project_overview/Demo-notes.md

    * System Views - a number of different views of the system.
 Some views are similar to SECI; others are new.
    * Clicking on the list of View buttons (on the left-hand side of the GUI window) changes the view

+* Highlight the IBEX menu

+   * IBEX - use to switch instrument, restore the default view or exit IBEX
+   * Configuration - use to edit configurations, load a new configuration or delete a configuration
+   * Synoptic - use to edit synoptics, load a new synoptic or delete a synoptic.
+   * IOC - use to start or stop IOCs
+   * Run Control - use to view and edit run-control settings
+   * Help - point out the About Box.
+User should use it to report the server & client version numbers if they encounter problems.

 ## Dashboard

 The dashboard is very similar to the SECI dashboard